Encelia californica

-Encelia californica is a species of flowering plant in the family Asteraceae known by the common name California brittlebush.
-It is also commonly referred to as California coast sunflower and California bush sunflower.
+Encelia californica is a species of flowering plant in the family Asteraceae It is commonly referred to as California coast sunflower and California bush sunflower.

 Distribution

 This shrub is native to southern California (U.S.) and northern Baja California (México).
 It is a member of the coastal sage plant community at the shoreline, and the chaparral and woodlands plant community on inland foothills in the Transverse and Peninsular Ranges.